 Modelling is at the heart of all development methods.
 All Co-Design systems are based on a computational model, or combine a few of them.
-The computational models can be found in the Internal Representation Language.
-In this Chapter common computational models are described and compared.
-In Chapter 4.2 a running example is introduced.
+The computational models can be found in the Internal Design Representation.

 A computational model is a formal, abstract definition of a computer.
-It describes the components in a system and how they communicate and execute [28].
+It describes the components in a system and how they communicate and execute [34].
+In this chapter common computational models are described and compared.
+This type of overview can never be complete.
+Many variants of the selected Computational Models exists, and there is a lot of research into new computational models.